buidlers-fm/catalog/docs/tester_guide.md

 1. Fill out whatever you want to on your profile, like name/bio, favorite books, and current status.

-2. You can find some people to follow if you want to, by going to the [homepage](https://catalog.fyi/home) and browsing some of the recent activity in the sections there.
+2. You can find some people to follow if you want to, by going to the [explore page](https://catalog.fyi/explore) and browsing some of the recent activity in the sections there.

 3. Add a few books to your shelves (e.g. currently reading, up next) by going to the book's page and clicking "shelves".

 4. Create a list or two if you want to.
 People have been making lists like "favorites of 2023," "to read in 2024," or lists of books around specific topics that they want to share or remember.

 5. Explore other people's stuff, continue to keep track of your books and recs as you read, and try out some of the other features that are there now, and more that will be releasing soon.
-If you love it and want to get your friends in too, you can point them to the [waitlist signup](https://tally.so/r/mZ20aA).
+If you love it and want to get your friends in too, you can invite them by going to "invites" from the user menu.

 You can find a bit more context about the app in our blog archive, specifically my post [a space for book people](https://catalog.fyi/news/catalog-news-004-a-space-for-book-people).

 If you have any questions or run into any issues, let us know.
-We have a [Discord server](https://discord.gg/Htj7gWYCkC) for feedback, or you can email staff@catalog.fyi or use the "feedback" link in the user menu (top right).
+We have a [Discord server](https://discord.gg/Htj7gWYCkC) for feedback, or you can email staff@catalog.fyi or use the "help" link in the user menu (top right).

 # tips